dorisq5/repository/README.md

 ## Wrap-Up

-- [ ] Save your changes and push to GitHub
+- [v] Save your changes and push to GitHub
-- [ ] Submit your project link - the url in your web browser - to the Project Submission form.
+- [v] Submit your project link - the url in your web browser - to the Project Submission form.

 ## Extensions

-- [ ] Add a unordered or ordered list of your accomplishments or favorite things to your about page.
+- [v] Add a unordered or ordered list of your accomplishments or favorite things to your about page.
-- [ ] Make sure all your external links open up into new tabs.
+- [v] Make sure all your external links open up into new tabs.
 - [ ] Add a button that slides information up and down when clicked.
 - [ ] Create a link that pops open the email browser with your email address in the to: field.